mcaliman/mcaliman.github.io/_posts/computer-science/2007-01-01-linux-du-command.md

 {% endhighlight %}
 Where:

-`-s` indica --summarise display only a total for each argument.
+`-s` --summarise display only a total for each argument.

-`-h` indica --human-readable print sizes in human readable format (e.g., 1K 234M 2G).
+`-h`  --human-readable print sizes in human readable format (e.g., 1K 234M 2G).

-`.` indica di applicare alla directory corrente.
+`.` Indicates to apply to the current directory.

 Example:
 {% highlight bash %}